Return to Emotion factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Multidimensional Anxiety Scale for Children (MASC) (March, 2013): A self-report and parent-report measure of the presence of anxiety for students aged eight to 19
+Multidimensional Anxiety Scale for Children (MASC) (March, 2013): Assesses through self-report and parent-report the presence of anxiety for students eight to 19 years old

 Blair, C. (2002).
 School readiness: Integrating cognition and emotion in a neurobiological conceptualization of children's functioning at school entry.
 American Psychologist, 57(2), 111-127.